 Tilapia lake virus, like other fish viruses, is not believed to infect humans.

 The tilapia lake virus (TiLV), a novel RNA virus, is an emerging threat to the global tilapia aquaculture industry.
 Outbreaks of TiLV occur in wild and aquacultured tilapia spp., and the virus does not pose a threat to human health.
-Since the first report of TiLV disease in Ecuador in 2012 (Ferguson et al. 2014, Subramaniam et al. 2019), it has been detected in Colombia, Egypt, India, Indonesia, Israel, Malaysia, Philippines, Peru, Tanzania, Thailand, and Mexico.
-To date, TiLV has not been detected in Canada or the United States.
+Since the first report of TiLV disease in Ecuador in 2012 (Ferguson et al. 2014, Subramaniam et al. 2019), it has been detected in Bangladesh, Colombia, Egypt, India, Indonesia, Israel, Malaysia, Mexico, Philippines, Peru, Tanzania, Thailand, Uganda, and the United States.
+To date, TiLV has not been detected in Canada..
+TiLV is reportable to the WOAH and the USDA.
 The main clinical signs of TiLV disease in tilapia species are a loss of appetite, lethargy, and a decreased schooling behavior.
 Bulging eyes, reddened or ulcerated skin, swelling of the coelom, and protruding or missing scales may be observed.
 The main histopathological changes observed in TiLV-infected tilapia include lesions in the liver and brain.
 Antiviral drugs and vaccines are currently not available to treat or prevent TiLV disease.
 Thus, stress on the farm should be minimized and basic biosecurity measures including quarantine procedures should be implemented to reduce the risk of TiLV outbreaks.
 Producers should work with an UF/IFAS Extension aquaculture agent and fish health professional/veterinarian to develop a good health and biosecurity plan.

 Adams, M J., E. L. Lefkowitz, A. M. Q. King, B. Harrach, R. L. Harrison, N J., Kropinski, M. Krupovic, J. H. Kuhn, A. R. Mushegian, M. Nibert, S. Sabanadzovic, H. Sanfacon, S. G. Siddell, P. Simmonds, A. Varsani, F. M. Zerbini, A. E. Gorbalenya, A. J. Davison.
 2017.
 Changes to taxonomy and the International Code of Virus Classification and Nomenclature ratified by the International Committee on Taxonomy of Viruses.
 Arch Virology 162: 2505-2538.